-If you identify as one out of the three and are interested, please fill out and turn in an application in the TRIO Office, located in Moody Library.
-Not sure if you qualify?
-Email TRIO at trio@hbu.edu or call 281-649-3198.
+Interested students who identify as at least one of the three eligibility criteria may fill out and turn in an application in the TRiO Office, located in Moody Library, first floor.
+For questions email trio@hbu.edu or call 281-649-3198.